theboyWhoCriedWoolf/async-bundle/docs/sagas.md

 Loading Sagas asynchronously is done by passing Saga generators into Saga's run method at runtime for each route.
 For more information on redux-saga, please see their [documentation](https://redux-saga.js.org/).

-AsyncBundle expects you to have provided sagas.run to your store which it then uses to map your reducers to once they have loaded.
+`async-bundle` expects you to have provided sagas.run to your store which it then uses to map your reducers to once they have loaded.

 You generally must also provide `createReducer` as you will need to handle actions dispatched from redux-saga.